GijsGroote/semantic-thinking-robot/dashboard/readme.md

-## Dashboard for Monitoring the RBrain
+## Dashboard for Monitoring the Robot Environment and the Hypothesis Algorithm

 ### Folder and File structure
 * app.py contains the server application to run the dashboard